adzejs/adze/docs/reference/modifiers.md

 _NOTE:_ Logs that use `dirxml` as a modifier should only be given a single argument which is usually a DOM Element or other XML object.
-If multiple arguments are given, behavior may differ between browser and node environments.
+If multiple arguments are given, behavior may differ between browser and server environments.
 Refer to the MDN docs for more details.

 [**MDN Docs**](https://developer.mozilla.org/en-US/docs/Web/API/Console/dirxml)